Pan fried hake – thick cuts of hake fillets coated in a dry rub and pan fried to perfection with boiled asparagus and par-boiled sweet potatoes.

 Thankfully I’m more in control of my diet than I was years ago, but I am aware that many people do not lead a life that is readily organised or know what foods work well together.

 I feel that this recipe reaches out to the disorganised and the “on the go people”, please don’t take offence by the aforementioned adjective as I can completely resonate with you.

 Pan fried hake is a favourite of mine, if you haven’t tried this method of cooking I highly recommend it.
 Contrary to popular belief, pan frying food isn’t about saturating food in lots of oil, rather the opposite, a small amount of fat on medium to high heat.

-The secret to pan frying is the ability to toss and flip the food at least once in order for both sides to cook.
+The secret to pan frying hake is the ability to toss and flip the fish at least once in order for both sides to cook.